-New Plugin (Test Case)
+New Plugin (Test Case)¶

-Plugins are classes that inherit from Test base class and implement a specific test case which can be an exploit, analysis, recon, fuzzer etc. To extend the framework one can implement any number of plugins.
+specific test case which can be an exploit, analysis, recon, fuzzer etc.

-Sample Plugin coap.generic.sample
+Sample Plugin coap.generic.sample¶

 There is already a sample plugin implemented in the framework coap.generic.sample that explains the implementation How tos for a plugin.
 It would be better to open the code of the plugin now and then follow the below documentation.